|Values are valid only on day of printing.|

 Identifying carriers of carbapenem-resistant Enterobactericeae harboring KPC (Klebsiella pneumoniae carbapenemase) or NDM (New Dehli metallo-beta-lactamase) genes

-A negative result indicates the absence of detectable DNA, however false-negative results may occur due to inhibition of PCR, sequence variability underlying primers and/or probes, or the presence of the blaKPC or blaNDM genes in quantities less than the limit of detection of the assay.
+A negative result indicates the absence of detectable DNA; however, false-negative results may occur due to inhibition of PCR, sequence variability underlying primers and probes, or the presence of the blaKPC or blaNDM genes in quantities less than the limit of detection of the assay.

 3. New carbapenem-resistant Enterobacteriaceae warrant additional action by healthcare providers.
 Centers for Disease Control and Prevention Health Alert Network, February 14, 2013

 4. Vasoo S, Cunningham SA, Kohner PC, et al: Comparison of a direct and broth-enriched PCR, HardyCHROM ESBL and the CDC method for detection of Klebsiella pneumoniae carbapenemase carriage in surveillance rectal swabs.
 Abstracts of the Ninth International Symposium on Antimicrobial Agents and Resistance, Kuala Lumpur, Malaysia, March 13-15, 2013